This update posted 18 July 2015.

 elephants and giraffes into regions where they can be observed.

-particular attention to the attitudes and practices of local people,
+learn as much as possible about the attitudes and practices of local people

 Following our field studies,